timkendrick/timkendrick.github.io/_posts/tips/2016-05-17-const-vs-let.md

 Most people, when moving to ES6, seem to replace all their `var` statements with `let` statements.
 While this enforces the much-needed block-scoping, I'd argue that almost all the time you should go one step further and replace them with `const`.

 Why?
-I find that the immutability provided by un-reassignable variables generally makes code that little bit easier to reason about, and it fits much better within the functional style of JavaScript that has become more popular due to libraries such as [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/).
+I find that the immutability provided by un-reassignable variables generally makes debugging much simpler, produces code that is easier to reason about, and fits much better within the functional style of JavaScript that has become more popular due to libraries such as [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/).

 The main gotcha to keep in mind while using `const` is that while the variable itself cannot be reassigned, the contents of its value is still mutable and can therefore be modified: